Notable Past Projects:

 50 KW AM DA upgrade (KTNO, Dallas, TX, 2008): This is one we are particularly proud of; we designed, fabricated, and installed/modified the phasor and ATUs at this five-tower DA, to implement an upgrade from 15 KW to 50 KW.
 We then tuned and proofed the array.
 Along the way we overcame many challenges, including extremely high tower base voltages due to the use of folded unipoles, dense woods near the site where measurements had to be made, and Dallas traffic.

-AM DA Transmitter Sites, New:
+AM Transmitter Sites, New:

-First 50 KW AM in Honduras (La Voz de Centro America, San Pedro Sula, Honduras, C.A., 1982-3): Michael was asked by the folks who bought Wilkinson Electronics after the death of its founder to help clean up some unfinished business: a 2-tower DA project in the Central American jungle!
+First 50 kW AM in Honduras (La Voz de Centro America, San Pedro Sula, Honduras, C.A., 1982-3): Michael was asked by the folks who bought Wilkinson Electronics after the death of its founder to help clean up some unfinished business: a 2-tower DA project in the Central American jungle!
 Michael made four trips and spent a total of almost two months in that beautiful part of the world making Guffy Wilkinson's vision come alive.
-From machinegun-toting guards to deadly snakes, this project was a true adventure--not to mention the technical obstacles that had to be faced and conquered.
+From machinegun-toting guards to deadly snakes, this project was a true adventure - not to mention the technical obstacles that had to be faced and conquered.

 4-tower/2-pattern AM DA installation (KQPN, West Memphis, AR, 2006): MP&A supplied a rebuilt phasor and ATU set for this site, then ended up taking over the installation and proofing, as well.
 We were able to implement a complex control system (pushbutton day/night/ND), overcome miserable weather and site issues, and provide our client with a stable and reliable site, all on a budget.